argoproj/argo-events/api/event-source.md

 <p>

-Specify what kafka version is being connected to enables certian features in sarama
+Specify what kafka version is being connected to enables certain features in sarama

 </p>